antoniojps/graphql-authentication/README.md

 # GraphQL Authentication with JWT

-Learning project to implement an OAuth 2.0 (Google & Discord) and OpenID (Steam) authentication with Passport & GraphQL with Apollo V2 over json web tokens.
+Example project to implement an OAuth 2.0 (Google) with Passport & GraphQL with Apollo V2 and Express over json web tokens.

+**Version 2** now with:

+* Graphql refactored schemas
+* Apollo V2
+* Babel 7
+* Jest (instead of Mocha)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.